lhartmanis/compound-screen/new_RNA_inference/readme.md

 ## Usage
 The pipeline consists of four separate steps
 1) Conversion counting from sequencing data
 2) Combination and indexing of conversion count files
- 3) Inference of $\PI_g$, the fraction of new RNA per gene in a treatment
+3) Inference of $\pi_g$, the fraction of new RNA per gene in a treatment
 4) Collection of outdata and optional removal of intermediary folders